werdnakof/DatabaseNotes/10_-_Logging_and_Recovery.md

 and operations:
 - write(x) - write from memory to buffer
-- read(x) - read from buffer to memory, or from disk if not presen
+- read(x) - read from buffer to memory, or from disk if not present in buffer
 - output(x) - write to disk from buffer
 - input(x) - write to buffer from disk

 | Action |  X  |  Y  |$X_m$|$Y_m$|$X_d$|$Y_d$| Log |